 The central theme of this course is the collection, presentation, conservation and management of cultural heritage, in the past and in the present day, in a national and international context.
 The emphasis will be on the historical development of the museum and on architectural, social and theoretical issues concerning contemporary museums, museums presentations and cultural heritage.

-- Students learn to distinguish the most important types of collections in various museums, archives, monuments and heritage sites and identify similarities and differences.
+- Being able to distinguish the most important types of collections in various museums, archives, monuments and heritage sites and identify similarities and differences.

-- Students learn to know why and in what ways individuals and institutions have collected cultural objects and have established heritage collections.
+- Knowing why and in what ways individuals and institutions have collected cultural objects and have established heriatge collections.

-- Students acquire basic knowledge of the ways in which heritage collections in the course of time have been made accessible to, and have been used by various audiences.
+- Basic knowledge of the ways in which heritage collections in the course of time have been made accessible to, and have been used by various audiences.

-- Students learn to classify, characterize and analyse heritage collections.
+- Being able to classify, characterize and analyse heritage collections.

-- Students learn to identify and understand crucial historical and contemporary museum practices and debates.
+- Being able to identify and understand crucial historical and contemporary museum practices and debates.

-Please note: for the final schedule refer to Collegeroosters / Timetable BA Art History and AMS
+Please note: for the final schedule refer to Collegeroosters / Timetable on the Art History website.